justinmahar/react-kindling/README.md

 ### Deploy to GitHub Pages

-With a single project configuration, you can deploy your Docz documentation to [GitHub Pages](https://pages.github.com/) for free.
+With a single project setting, you can auto-deploy your Docz documentation to [GitHub Pages](https://pages.github.com/) for free.

 A [GitHub Action](https://github.com/features/actions) has already been configured for you in `.github/deploy.yml`.